Professional Practice 3 PG (10276.1)

 * Participate in all clinical placement activities.

 * Attend all the VIVAs.

 If a student does not attend all the VIVAs without a request for deferment, they will not be able to pass the unit.

 Required IT skills

-  Students are not encouraged to book accomodation and travel that cannot be cancelled as placements are subject to change.
+Students are recommended not to book travel and accommodation that cannot be cancelled, as placements are subject to change at the last minute.